Kangaroo Records: History

-Henrilyn "Henry" Georgette Hayes, Jr. was born in 1924 in Dallas, Texas.
+Henry Hayes, Jr. was born in 1923 in Dallas, Texas.
 He worked as a public school teacher and lived in Houston's Third Ward.
 He was recorded on singles for various labels.
 Hayes and his friend Mel "M. L." Young started the Kangaroo Records record label together in spring of 1958.

 Hayes had heard about Albert Collins from Joe "Guitar" Hughes.
 After seeing him perform live, Hayes encouraged Collins to record a single for Kangaroo Records.
 Collins recorded his debut single, "Freeze", backed with "Collins Shuffle", for the label at Gold Star Studios in the spring of 1958, with Hayes on saxophone.
 Texas blues bands of this period incorporated a horn section, and Collins later credited Hayes with teaching him how to arrange for horns.
 Collins' instrumental song "The Freeze" became a hit.

 Joe Hughes first recordings were with Kangaroo Records.

 Hayes was part of music groups known as the Four Kings, Rhythm Kings, and Henry Hayes Orchestra.
 Hayes influenced other musicians, and founded several record labels over the years.